 There is a $25.00 charge for all returned checks.

 You will receive your final invoice with the rest of your registration packet materials.
-All forms and payments are due ASAP.
+All forms and payments are due on or before Friday, May 15, 2015.